chnyda/taikungoclient/client/docs/CreateProxmoxCommand.md

 ### NewCreateProxmoxCommand

-`func NewCreateProxmoxCommand(name string, username string, url string, password string, storage string, vmTemplateName string, ) *CreateProxmoxCommand`
+`func NewCreateProxmoxCommand(name string, tokenId string, url string, tokenSecret string, storage string, vmTemplateName string, ) *CreateProxmoxCommand`

 NewCreateProxmoxCommand instantiates a new CreateProxmoxCommand object This constructor will assign default values to properties that have it defined,